IACERASMUS/ERASMUS2022/registration.md

 Registration is free.

-The school will operate in a hybrid format with in-person participation capped at approximately 10 people.
+The school will operate in a hybrid format with in-person participation capped at approximately 20 attendees.
 When registering please state your preference for in-person or remote (via zoom) attendance.
 We also request a brief statement highlighting your motivation for joining the school in case of over-subscription for in-person participation.

 Those requesting in-person attendance will be informed whether they have been accepted within two weeks of the deadline.